soofdv/business_cards_frontend/README.md

 Then after that you can do 'php artisan migrate'.

 To get test data you can do 'php artisan db: seed'.

+To make the picture upload work you need to run the command 'php artisan storage:link'